swichers/acsf-client/examples/README.md

 Copies the production environment down to the given environment, and then deploys the tag or branch provided.

-### backup.php
+### backups-create.php

-Usage: `php backup.php live`
+Usage: `php backups-create.php live database`

-Creates a backup of each site on the given environment.
+Creates a database backup of each site on the given environment.

+### backups-prune.php

+Usage: `php backups-prune.php live 14`

+Delete backups older than the given number of days.

 ### cc.php